-Also, thanks to Cindy D. for entering and winning the very cool Grid-It organizer, perfect for Dad’s tools or gadgets.
-But don’t limit this to Dad’s stuff.
-It’s a great little idea for anyone who loves the idea of old school pegboard, but with a modern twist.
+Also, thanks to Cindy D. for entering and winning the very cool Grid-It organizer, perfect for Dad’s tools or anyone who loves the idea of old school pegboard, but with a modern twist.

-Does this remind you of you or someone you know?
 Overheard this week: “I’m getting organized.
+I’m going to set up a folding table in my room.
 I got a whole bunch of huge bins, and I’m putting my clutter in there.
 They’ll go in the basement.
 But I haven’t put the lids on because I’m afraid I’ll forget what’s in there.”
+Does this remind you of someone you know?

 There are two classic mistakes I see all the time.
-The first is bringing in another new surface, usually a card table, to hold stuff while you get organized.
-I’m often called in when that card table has grown roots and lived in the space many more months than originally intended, as happened here:
+The first is bringing in another new surface, usually a card table or a folding table, to hold stuff while you get organized.
+People call a professional organizer when that card table has grown roots and lived in the space many more months than originally intended, as happened here:

-And bins!
+And plastic bins!
 In the store, they seem like such a good idea, right?

 But the containers are often the problem.

-Remember, in the 5-step organizing process, Containerizing is step 4.
-Don’t buy anything to get organized.
-Instead, use those bins as temporary sorting stations.
+Instead of thinking bins will get you organized, use any bin you have (laundry basket, shoe boxes, tissue boxes, cardboard boxes, etc.) as temporary sorting stations.
 Once you’ve sorted similar items together, it will be much easier to make decisions about what you want to keep, paring down items for the available space you do have.